Kazimierz Pawłowicz

 Although most of his family stayed in Lithuania, he chose to move to Poland quite young.
 He did his engineering studies at the renowned Jagiellonian University in Kraków and then moved to Warsaw, where he married Helena Bożeniec- Jełowicka in 1895.
 Both his children, Krystyna and Bohdan, were born in Warsaw.

 From 1901 to 1902, the family moved to Dąbrowa Górnicza and in 1902 to Korwinów, where he was appointed director of the “Korwinów” brick factory near Częstochowa.
-Some memories from this period are recounted by his son, Bohdan, in a fragment of the article “Wspomnienia z dzieciństwa” (Memories of Childhood) (pdf in Polish).
+Some memories from this period are recounted by his son, Bohdan, in a fragment of the article “Wspomnienia z dzieciństwa” (Memories of Childhood).
 We learn that he was a member of the PPS, a newly founded party primarily focused on Polish independence.
-In 1905, due to a strike by the workers at the brick factory, he was arrested by the Russian police and spent several months in a prison in Raków, Częstochowa.
+During autumn 1904, due to a ” wild” strike by the workers at the brick factory , he was arrested by the Russian police and spent several months in a prison in Raków, Częstochowa until he was released early summer 1905.

 From from 1906 to 1910, he traveled extensively with his family to Italy, France and Germany.
 In 1909 he made a year-long round-trip with his son to Japan through Russia.
-Also in 1909 he returned to Warsaw, where he established his own technical consulting office on Kanonia 14.
-This location became the family residence from 1913 to 1924, and remained in the Pawłowicz family until 1944, when it was completely destroyed during the bombing of Warsaw by the Nazis.
+Also in 1909 he returned to Warsaw, where he established his own technical consulting office first on Krucza Street with Wilcza and finally on Kanonia 14, which had been undergoing renovations since 1911 under the direction of architect Teofil K. Wiśniowski.
+It became the family residence from 1913 to 1924 and remained in the Pawłowicz family until 1944, when it was completely destroyed during the bombing of Warsaw by the Nazis.

 Projects